 Let us point you in the right direction

-So you’ve read our post on what to do in two days on a budget in Hanoi, but what are you going to eat?
-Here’s our rundown of some of the dishes and places we reckon it’s worth squeezing in.
+So you’ve read our piece on what to do in two days on a budget in Hanoi, but what are you going to eat?
+Here are some of the dishes and places we reckon are worth trying to squeeze in.

-Starting with breakfast, if it’s not included at your hotel or you can stretch to eating out anyway, seek out a street vendor to try some banh my trung (egg roll) or xoi (sticky rice) – you’ll find it wrapped in small parcels in banana leaf.
-The former will cost around 12,000 VND and the xoi around 10,000 VND so they’re cheaper options than pho — which usually comes in at 35,000 to 40,000 VND.
-We would, however, highly recommend fitting a bowl of pho in sometime over the two days — it’s a Hanoi must-eat.
+Starting with breakfast, if it’s not included at your hotel or you can stretch to eating out anyway, seek out a street vendor to try some banh my trung (egg roll) or xoi (sticky rice) -- you’ll find it wrapped in small parcels of banana leaf.
+The former will cost around 12,000 VND and the xoi around 10,000 VND, so they’re cheaper options than pho, which usually comes in at 35,000 to 40,000 VND.
+We would, however, highly recommend fitting a bowl of pho in some time over the two days -- it’s a Hanoi must-eat.